tree

 bikes-doorway

-So why is cycling proving so popular?
-Well, the recent successes of British cyclists has certainly contributed, but bikes can be used for transport and leisure, as well as sport, making them really versatile.
-They’re also more affordable to run than other vehicles, not to mention more environmentally friendly.
-It’s also worth bearing in mind that cycling appeals to people of varying fitness levels – after all, we’re not all destined to be the next Bradley Wiggins!
+Bikes are also more affordable to run than other vehicles, not to mention more environmentally friendly.
+It’s also worth bearing in mind that cycling appeals to people of varying fitness levels.
+After all, we’re not all destined to be the next Sir Bradley Wiggins!

-Given the many great benefits of taking up cycling, it’s all the more unfortunate that thieves love bikes.
+Given the many great benefits of taking up cycling, it’s even more unfortunate that thieves love bikes.
 Why?
 Well, simply put, they’re easy to steal.
-In fact, according to the Crime Survey for England and Wales, there were 290,000 bike theft incidents in 2016-2017.
-While this number has gradually decreased over the years, it’s clearly still an issue that we need to combat.

-We’re here to help give you confidence in your cycling adventures, including the best ways to keep your bike safe, plus we’ll also advise on whether or not your home insurance policy covers your bike.
-Saddle up and read on to find out more…
+We’re here to help give you confidence in your cycling adventures, including the best ways to protect your bike.
+Plus it’s worth checking whether or not your home insurance policy covers your bike.
+Saddle up and let’s find out more…

-How to secure your bike when you’re out and about
+How to secure your bicycle when you’re out and about

 Where should you park your bike?

-So what do you do when you find yourself in a situation where there isn’t a bike rack?
-Find something sturdy with both ends attached to the wall or ground to fix the frame of your bike to, and don’t make the all-too-common mistakes of just fixing the lock through a wheel, which can easily be removed, or locking it to a random post – a thief will easily be able to take your bike by lifting it up and over the post!
+Don’t make the all-too-common mistakes of just fixing the lock through a wheel as it can easily be removed.
+You should also avoid locking it to a random post.
+A thief will easily be able to take your bike by lifting it up and over the post!

-Plus, if you’re unfortunate enough to be a victim of theft via mugging, your bike will be covered with Swinton, as long as you have Personal Possessions cover.
+Unfortunate enough to be a victim of theft?
+Your bicycle may be covered through Swinton if you have Personal Possessions cover.
 As with all occurrences of theft, you would need to report it to the police.

 bike-chained